|Nutritional Guidelines (per serving)|

-Drain the Cauliflower, break it up into little pieces, and finish cooking it in a pan with two tablespoons of butter, seasoning it with salt and pepper.
+Drain the cauliflower, break it up into little pieces, and finish cooking it in a pan with 2 tablespoons of butter, seasoning it with salt and pepper.

-Transfer the Cauliflower to a heatproof dish, dust it with grated Parmigiano, cover it with béchamel sauce.
+Transfer the cauliflower to a heatproof dish, dust it with grated Parmigiano, and cover it with béchamel sauce.